Join the City of Albuquerque Open Space Division and other local organizations for the annual National River Cleanup event.

 3. Clean the River in Your Own Kayak, Canoe, or Raft: Experienced boaters may sign up to clean trash in the river with your own raft, kayak, or canoe.
 You must provide your own transportation and shuttle for your boat.
 The Open Space Division will provide you with trash bags and will dispose of the collected trash.
 Also, be aware that due to unseasonably low flows in the river this spring, it may be challenging to float the river.
 Call the Open Space Division at 452-5216 or email firstname.lastname@example.org for more information and to sign up to clean the river in your own boat.
 Boaters must follow all NM State Parks boating regulations to participate.
 See www.emnrd.state.nm.us or call (505) 476-3200 for more information on boating regulations.

-4. Quiet Water Paddling is hosting a River Cleanup for experienced boaters on May 11th.
+4. Quiet Water Paddling hosts a River Cleanup for experienced boaters.
 See www.quietwaterspaddling.com for details.

 A Note About Boating Safety